Iso Omena

 Iso Omena (Finnish for "Big Apple") is a shopping centre in Matinkylä, Espoo, Finland, opened on September 24, 2001.
 The construction of Iso Omena aimed to, as far as possible, take heed of the wishes of the population of Espoo.
 Because of this, Iso Omena includes many centralised municipal and private services.
 Iso Omena also includes apartments, with a direct connection to the shopping centre.
 The name "Iso Omena" comes from the nickname "The Big Apple" of New York City in the United States.

 Iso Omena includes over 200 businesses.
 The total area for rent is approximately 108,700 sqm.
-The building has three floors, a parking lot on the bottom floor and a separate parking building and an office tower.
+The building has 3 to 4 floors, parking garages under ground and a separate parking building and an office tower.

 Information

-It opened September 24, 2001.
-It is owned by Doughty Hanson & Co Real Estate Fund.
-The architect was Mauri Tommila.
+It opened September 24, 2001, and has had two major extensions in 2016-17.
+It is owned by Citycon.
+The original architect was Mauri Tommila.
 Its motto is "Like a small city".

 It houses over 200 businesses.
-It has four floors: Parking lot floor P, Market floor M, Forum floor T and Service floor S. It provides approximately 1,100 jobs.
+It has four commercial floors and several parking levels under ground.
+It provides approximately 1,100 jobs.

-It has sales of approximately 260 million Euro per year and approximately 12 million visitors per year.
+It has sales of approximately 390 million Euro per year and approximately 17 million visitors per year.